cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 <span class="notranslate">CloudLinux Manager</span> is a plugin for most popular control panels including cPanel, Plesk, DirectAdmin and ISPmanager (InterWorx coming soon).
 It allows you to control and monitor all CloudLinux OS Solo features.

-CloudLinux Manager (previously LVE Manager) is accessible via *Plugins* tab:
+CloudLinux Manager (previously LVE Manager) is accessible via *Server Configuration* tab:

 ![](/images/howtofindlvemanagerinpanel.png)